adderbyte/image_retrieval_paper_implementation/README.md

    * Having a similarity score for  pairs of feature vectors for training the neural network.

-Example, this is a query image, selected randomly from the internet:
+<p> Example, this is a query image, selected randomly from the internet:  </p>

 ![alt-text](https://github.com/adderbyte/content_based_image_retrieval/blob/master/data_file/test2.jpg)